 Wave: Best Free Accounting Software

 Heard of Wave before?
 Neither had I before I started doing some research for this guide.
 With a price tag of FREE, I must say that I didn’t expect much.
 But, I was pleasantly surprised at the long list of features this accounting software has to offer for absolutely free.
 There are limitations on what you can do with Wave, but for a free online accounting software, the functionality is quite extensive.

 Wave was designed for contractors, freelancers, and businesses with 9 or fewer employees.
 They have over 2500 Pros who support small businesses that use Wave.
 This is significantly less than the 20,000 QuickBooks Pros and the 16,000 Xero Pros out there so it might be more challenging to find a local expert.
-However, the program is pretty easy to use and they have some great training resources that we will explore in the Support and Training section of this guide.
+However, the program is pretty easy to use and they have some great training resources that we will explore later on in this guide.

 Wave is able to handle the day to day business basics like invoicing customers, importing credit card and debit card transactions, and running financial statements like profit and loss and balance sheet reports.
 However, you cannot run a statement of cash flows in Wave.
 Also, it is limited when it comes to paying bills.
 You can enter your bills and manage their due dates in Wave, but you cannot actually write a check in Wave.
 Therefore, you will have to manually write checks to pay your bills and then go into Wave and manually mark your bills as paid.
 Since this process is manual, your accounts payable account will not be up-to-date until you have manually marked the bills as paid.